dashcommunity/guides/set_up_masternode.md

 3. Enter the following to activate your remote masternode

     ```sh
-    Dash$ walletpassphrase <your-wallet-passphrase> 120 # alternatively, Tools > Unlock wallet.
+    Dash$ walletpassphrase <your-wallet-passphrase> 120 # alternatively, Settings > Unlock Wallet.
 Password is the same you created to encrypt your wallet, also used when spending Dash.
     Dash$ masternode start-alias <alias-of-masternode-you-want-to-start>
     ```
   * You should get a response similar to: